cat health

 5. Try a supplement for joint problems

 In short, no it's not too late.
 Even older cats can develop healthier habits if you encourage more activity.
-If your cat is overweight or already pretty lazy, then it may take longer for them to become as active as you may want.
+If your cat is overweight or is already a pretty lazy cat, then it may take longer for them to become as active as you may want.
 Be patient with them.
 It's just like humans when we get back to the gym after a long break.
 We can't usually go there and do the same exercises we did when we were there 5 years ago.
 Keep that in mind when you're encouraging your furry friend to be more active.